 Air washers and revitalizers are both hybrid multi-tech machines that combine the air purifier with a humidifier and a essential oil diffuser.
 Sharp also has a bowl air purifier and air freshener product along the lines of the revitalizer.

-Of the two, the revitalizer is actually marketed as a air purifier, humidifier, and a essential oil diffuser.
+The revitalizer is actually marketed as a air purifier, humidifier, and a essential oil diffuser.

 It has a unique bowl design that draws air into a chamber where the water is basically thrown around and against the inside of the bowl to clean the air.
+Check it out here.

 The provided essential oil is added right into the water.
 The key word here is “provided”.
 Most essential oils wont work well as an additive to water.